Can I Sell My House With A Heloc In Florida banner Tampa

 HELOC & Selling Your Florida Home Tampa

-• You can do a short sale if you can sell your home for less than what you owe on the mortgage and any other bills, like a home equity line of credit (2nd mortgage).
+• You can do a short sale if you can sell your home for less than what you owe on the mortgage and other bills, such as a home equity line of credit (2nd mortgage).
 This deal needs to be approved by your lender.

-• Second Mortgage Adjustment: If there’s a second mortgage along with your HELOC, discuss changes with your lender to make selling smoother.
+• Second Mortgage Adjustment: If you have a second mortgage along with your HELOC, discuss any changes with your lender to make selling smoother.

 The pros and cons of each choice are different.
 Money experts say it’s a good idea to talk about each option with them.